 Arkansas has over 9,000 miles of water.
 With all that water, there's bound to be some good fishing.
 As a matter of fact, many of Arkansas' waterways are known nationwide by fishing enthusiasts.
 Here are some of the best spots to reel in the big ones.

 The White River is a perfect trout stream.
 The inconsistencies in the water make it shallow enough to see the trout swim under you one day and filled bank to bank with swift, cool water the next.
 This is the kind of environment that trout love.
 The White River is also popular for fishing bream (Bluegill, Redear sunfish, and Rockbass) and bass.
 The White River is located in northwest Arkansas.

-The Little Red River is a world famous tailwater trout stream.
-Trout were introduced to the Little Red in 1966, and it has been a great location for fly-fishing every since.
+The Little Red River is a world-famous tailwater trout stream.
+Trout were introduced to the Little Red in 1966, and it has been a great location for fly fishing ever since.
 Hundreds of thousands of rainbow trout are stocked here annually and periodic releases of brown trout have produced an excellent fishery for that species as well.
-The trout fishing stretch of the Little Red is 29 river miles from Greers Ferry Dam to Pangburn.
+The trout-fishing stretch of the Little Red is 29 river miles from Greers Ferry Dam to Pangburn.
 The river is located in north-central Arkansas.